keshihua5/Microsoft-1st-Round-Interview/Disabling IsInteg Check.md

 ## Problem:

-#### **Customer migrations stalled due to IsInteg not completing and times out after 4 hrs.**
+- Customer migrations stalled due to **IsInteg not completing** and **timing out** after four hrs.

   **IsInteg** is an automatic repair code that fixes corruption in large mailboxes.
 Auto repair could take a long time.

   IsInteg was added for **MidSet Corruptions** to ensure missing items do not occur when running migrations.
 Without using IsInteg, the migrations continue and fail due to missing items during finalization.

    If there are no midset corruptions, skipping IsInteg  may help improve performance.

   Customers can run the repair as follows:

   `New-MailboxRepairRequest -CorruptionType MessageId`

   This would run the repair beforehand and not cause it to be hit during migrations

 ## Solution: